Note to Readers 01.02.16

-The result….a quarterly planner that integrates the guidelines of the PARCC Frameworks and the Assessment Blueprints.
+The result….a unit planner that integrates the guidelines of the PARCC Frameworks and the Assessment Blueprints.
 This two-sectioned document supplies a means by which teachers can provide direct instruction, either as whole group or in guided groups, and also allows plentiful opportunities for students to work as pairs, in small groups, or independently to practice the kind of thinking and writing the Common Core demands and that PARCC will assess.
 Planners are available for sale in the website Shop.
 Grade 3-5 year-long planners are $7.00 per grade; Grade 6-11 are available for $10.00 per planner.
 Completed sample planners will be available by August 1st.
 Professional development in the use of planners and group purchase rates are available by contacting Dr. Dea.

 How to use this document

 This organizer is intended to be used as a planning guide for instruction and formative assessment.
 If students are to meet the changing demands of new generation assessments, they must become accustomed to reading cold text, responding to two-part selected response questions, and writing cohesive textual analysis.
 Each grade set curriculum and assessment planner is directly aligned to PARCC Model Content Frameworks, PARCC ELA Task Generation Model and PARCC Assessment Form Specifications.